Desert Landscapes and Endless Horizons

 The best time for a Damaraland safari is during the dry season (May to October).
 However, it remains an exceptional year-round destination, although rather hot during the summer months.

 Sandwiched between the Namib Desert and the Atlantic Ocean, Swakopmund is a city which straddles two of Namibia’s great extremes.
-It’s a favourite seaside destination for locals as well as the country’s hub for all things adventure – plus its the main launchpad into the Skeleton Coast.
+It’s a favorite seaside destination for locals as well as the country’s hub for all things adventure.
+Swakopmund is also the main launchpad into the Skeleton Coast.
 Take your pick of adventure: sandboarding, skydiving or paragliding.
 How about horseback riding across the moon-like landscapes which surround Swakopmund?
-Strong Atlantic waves at Walvis Bay, south of the city, make it popular for surfing, kiteboarding and sports fishing, while the wind-carved rock formations of the surrounding Namib Desert are great for climbing.
+Strong Atlantic waves at Walvis Bay, south of the city, make it popular for surfing, kiteboarding and sports fishing.
+While the wind-carved rock formations of the surrounding Namib Desert are great for climbing.

-For wildlife enthusiasts, Swakopmund does not disappoint.
+For wildlife enthusiasts, a holiday in Swakopmund does not disappoint.
 The bay’s Bird Island is an artificial nesting area where resident seabirds such as flamingos and Cape cormorants can be spotted, while inland, the red dunes, granite mountains and desert-adapted wildlife of Namib-Naukluft National Park await eager game watchers.